What Are The 5 Types Of Depression And Can You Determine Which One You Have?

 Medically reviewed by Andrea Brant, LMHC

-When short-term grief or sadness becomes intense and includes feelings of hopelessness or worthlessness, depression nos may develop.
-Though people in your life may colloquially say they are “feeling depressed”, clinical depression is a medical condition that is diagnosed based on a series of symptoms.
-In many cases, having five or more of the following depressive symptoms for at least two weeks indicates the presence of depression:
+Depression is a mood disorder that can cause feelings of sadness, loss of interest, fatigue, and several other mental and physical symptoms.
+When short-term grief or sadness becomes intense and includes feelings of hopelessness or worthlessness, depression nos may develop, potentially leading to treatment-resistant depression.
+Though people in your life may colloquially say they “feel depressed,” clinical mental illness is diagnosed based on a series of symptoms.
+In many cases, having five or more of the following depressive symptoms for at least two weeks indicates its presence:

 • Feeling tired or lacking energy most days